inspec/inspec/docs-chef-io/content/inspec/install.md

 Chef InSpec sends a request to the Local License Server for a list of license keys and then uses that response to license itself during execution.
 The user is not interactively prompted for a license key at all.
 The keys are not stored for long-term use.

-This method has several advantages:

-- The local license server works in isolation along with the Chef InSpec scanning instances, so you can control network communications to the internet.
-- You do not need to manage a secret on each Chef InSpec scanning node and the local license server URL changes less often than the license key.
-- You can scale the license server(s) along with the workload.

 For details about how to obtain, setup, and run a Chef Local License Server, please contact LINK TODO.

 ##### Environment Variable